bilw/mean-one/README.md

 # mean-one
-initial repository for MEAN Front End Development
+Initial repository for MEAN Front End Development.
+To be continued...